bobbingwide/oik-widget-cache/README.md

 New plugin, available from GitHub

 ## Changelog
+# 0.0.2
+* Tested: With WordPress 5.6-RC2 and WordPress Multi Site
+* Tested: With PHP 7.4

 # 0.0.1
 * Added: Works with oik base plugin to handling enqueued script and style dependencies
 * Added: Support for inline jQuery enqueued using bw_jq